 Samsung Galaxy Tab

 I think tablets can only be used for media consumption.
 Read e-mails or Google Reader, watch a Youtube clip or some pictures, but don't try to use them like PCs.
 As soon as you have to produce something, you'll be frustrated.
 Write something is a pain, even on the big screen of the Galaxy Tab.
 Nothing will replace a real keyboard.

 Android OS is also not tablet ready.
 Switching from an app to an other required too much time, and I dare you to have a Gtalk intermittent discussion with a distracted friend while reading a website.
 Moreover, don't think a 7 inches screen will give you a nice Internet experience: too many websites have a fixed design and Flash is still everywhere.
-You can't use anything without an app and I really dislike to tell this.
+You can't use anything without an app and I really dislike telling this.